inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ## SPARK DATAFRAMES

 #### SPARK DATA STRUCTURES
-Data can be ingested into Spark by establishing a connection to an external database or by directly loading a data file.
-Spark accepts many data formats (Parquet, Text, CSV, JSON, XML, ORC, Binary, Avro, TFRecord, Sequence Files) but defaults to parquet, unless otherwise specified.
-When reading Parquet files, Spark infers datatypes from the schema and automatically converts all columns to be nullable for compatibility reasons.

 The 3 main datastructures available for working with distributed data in Spark are:
 - DataFrame:
     - Easiest data strucutre to work with, with an extensive number of functions and libraries available.